-I was at my ex teacher’s house and we were discussing about my future study plans.
-Suddenly a man came, might be a concerned father of would be bride.
+I was at my ex-teacher’s house and we were discussing my future study plans.
+Suddenly a man came, might be a concerned father of would be the bride.
 He started talking about his dowry plans which he would be offering to the groom.
-After some discussions ma’am said something unexpected.
+After some discussions, ma’am said something unexpected.

 You actually know why dowry was given?
 And too whom?
 Why?
 It was the father’s property inherited by the bride to support her and help build a new home, and not a demand from the groom’s side.
 It’s wasn’t even called dowry.

-A price called bride-price was paid, in ancient times, which actually was a gift and not whole lot of money, by the groom or his family to bride when he thought he should marry her.
-So, actually conclusion here lies that, no girl was eligible to pay a price for her-self to be protected and taken care of, to anyone or the groom.
-According to the population of girl child in India, ideally a boy should give dowry to marry her.
+A price called bride-price was paid, in ancient times, which actually was a gift and not whole lot of money, by the groom or his family to the bride when he thought he should marry her.
+So, actually, the conclusion here lies that, no girl was eligible to pay a price for herself to be protected and taken care of, to anyone or the groom.
+According to the population of the girl child in India, ideally, a boy should give dowry to marry her.